-- Modified Work -Includes modification to the job tasks, functions, hours of work, frequency of breaks, worksite, or any combination of these. - Alternate Work Different from the employee's pre-injury job or illness offered to a worker who is temporarily or permanently unable to perform their pre-injury work. - Transitional work A group of tasks or specific jobs that can be performed until the worker is capable of returning to full pre-injury duties
+- Modified Work -Includes modification to the job tasks, functions, hours of work, frequency of breaks, worksite, or any combination of these. - Alternate Work Different from the employee's pre-injury job or illness offered to a worker who is temporarily or permanently unable to perform their preinjury work. - Transitional work A group of tasks or specific jobs that can be performed until the worker is capable of returning to full pre-injury duties. - 4.
+Agencies are not expected to create a position for Transitional Return to Work.

-TRANSITIONAL RETURN TO WORK
+V. THE RETURN TO WORK PROCESS

-A transitional return to work plan should be completed with the supervisor of the injured employee and a representative from the return-to-work team to include:
+A transitional return to work plan should be completed with the supervisor of the injured employee and a representative from the return to work team to include:

-- Specific job tasks identified
+- Specific job tasks identified,

-- Hours to be worked
+- Hours to be worked,

-- Duty assignment
+- 3. Duty assignment,

-- · Physical restrictions.
+- Physical restrictions,

 - The plan shall be reviewed and approved by each member of the team.

-Eligibility for Return to Work
+A. Eligibility for Return to Work:

-When reviewing an individual worker's eligibility for return-to-work options, the following criteria should be followed:
+When reviewing an individual worker's eligibility for return to work options, the following criteria should be followed:

-- Assess the job task of the worker's pre-injury position - Identify transitional tasks that can be performed with the employee's current physical restrictions. - Review other services or tasks that can be performed which would improve the overall function of the agency. - Review tasks that can be performed that would return an employee to gainful employment.

-The Office of Risk Management's TPA will be available to identify transitional return to work tasks if needed.
+- Assess the job task of the worker's pre-injury position. - Identify transitional tasks that can be performed with the employee's current physical restrictions. - Review other services or tasks that can be performed which would improve the overall function of the agency. - Review tasks that can be performed that would return an employee to gainful employment. - The Office of Risk Management's TPA will be available to identify transitional return to work tasks if needed.

-Before the Return to Work
+B. Before the Return to Work:

-The agency will hold a return-to-work meeting with the employee to review the plan before the employee returns to work.

-Once the meeting has taken place, an offer of transitional duty employment shall be made to the injured employee in writing.

-If the injured employee is represented by counsel, the notice shall be sent to the employee via counsel.
+- The agency will hold a return to work meeting with the employee to review the plan before the employee returns to work. - Once the meeting has taken place, an offer of transitional duty employment shall be made to the injured employee in writing. - If the injured employee is represented by counsel, the notice shall be sent to the employee via counsel.